Hoyasumii/bee-movie/README.md

 And that's not what they eat.

-That's what falls off what they ea
+That's what falls off what they eat